THE DOVER WAR MEMORIAL PROJECT

 Walter Tull

-While researching the local connections of Walter Tull, we came across a number of documents.
+While researching the local connections of Walter Tull, we came across many documents.
 Below is the note from the North Board School, Folkestone, log book.
-On 23rd July 1897 is this entry:
+On 23rd February 1898 is this entry:

 extract from log book